45 Boulevard Raspail

 Even a legend needs an update every so often, however.
-A new member of The Set hotel group, the Lutetia re-opened in the summer of 2018 following a four-year renovation led by noted architect Jean-Michel Wilmotte.
-Now, the original Art Nouveau-meets-Art Deco structure provides a backdrop for 184 enlarged rooms and suites, each with wood-paneling, hand-blown Murano glass, and Carrara marble.
+A new member of The Set hotel group, the Lutetia reopened in the summer of 2018 following a four-year renovation led by noted architect Jean-Michel Wilmotte.
+Now, the original art nouveau–meets–art deco structure provides a backdrop for 184 enlarged rooms and suites, each with wood paneling, handblown Murano glass, and Carrara marble.
 The seven signature suites, which include two penthouses, also boast perks like private balconies and 360-degree views of the city.
 Enjoy a drink in the sophisticated Bar Aristide (with its two smoking rooms and cigar sommelier) or the chic Bar Josephine (named for actress and dancer Josephine Baker, another hotel regular), then find sanctuary in the glass-roofed Le Saint-Germain salon and its adjacent courtyard.
 L’Orangerie restaurant serves casual fare with a healthy, organic twist, while the sleek Lutetia Brasserie offers gourmet menus from three-Michelin-starred chef Gérald Passedat.
-Continue the indulgence at the brand-new, 7,500-square-foot Akasha Spa, which features six treatment rooms, a pool and Jacuzzi, and a state-of-the-art gym.
+Continue the indulgence at the brand-new, 7,500-square-foot Akasha Spa, with six treatment rooms, a pool and Jacuzzi, and a state-of-the-art gym.

 The only grand hotel on Paris’s Left Bank, the Lutetia, founded in 1910 in the Saint- Germain-des-Prés area, reopens this spring with 184 guest rooms featuring brushed oak floors and Murano glass lighting.
 Other new additions include a jazz bar and a spa.